 There's a misconception that financially responsible people should avoid credit cards.
 When used correctly, a credit card can be a wonderful thing.

-It's true that being in debt is a bad thing, but the reason why credit cards are often criticized is that first-time borrowers are charged as much as 25% interest.
+It's true that being in debt is a bad thing, but the reason why credit cards are often criticized is that first-time borrowers are charged as much as 25% interest on their credit card balance.
 Paying the minimum payment each month makes it impossible to get out of debt.

 As long as you don't go crazy with credit cards, they can seriously pay off in the long run.
 Here are all of the benefits of having some plastic in your wallet.